Fascism: Tenets

-Robert O. Paxton finds that even though fascism "maintained the existing regime of property and social hierarchy," it cannot be considered "simply a more muscular form of conservatism" because "fascism in power did carry out some changes profound enough to be called 'revolutionary.'"
+Robert Paxton finds that even though fascism "maintained the existing regime of property and social hierarchy", it cannot be considered "simply a more muscular form of conservatism" because "fascism in power did carry out some changes profound enough to be called 'revolutionary.'"
 These transformations "often set fascists into conflict with conservatives rooted in families, churches, social rank, and property."
+Paxton argues:

-Paxton argues that "fascism redrew the frontiers between private and public, sharply diminishing what had once been untouchably private.
+fascism redrew the frontiers between private and public, sharply diminishing what had once been untouchably private.
 It changed the practice of citizenship from the enjoyment of constitutional rights and duties to participation in mass ceremonies of affirmation and conformity.
 It reconfigured relations between the individual and the collectivity, so that an individual had no rights outside community interest.
 It expanded the powers of the executive—party and state—in a bid for total control.
-Finally, it unleashed aggressive emotions hitherto known in Europe only during war or social revolution."
+Finally, it unleashed aggressive emotions hitherto known in Europe only during war or social revolution.

-Nationalism with or without expansionism
+Ultranationalism

 Ultranationalism, combined with the myth of national rebirth, is a key foundation of fascism.
-Robert Paxton argues that "a passionate nationalism" is the basis of fascism, combined with "a conspiratorial and Manichean view of history" which holds that "the chosen people have been weakened by political parties, social classes, unassimilable minorities, spoiled rentiers, and rationalist thinkers."
+Robert Paxton argues that "a passionate nationalism" is the basis of fascism, combined with "a conspiratorial and Manichean view of history" which holds, "the chosen people have been weakened by political parties, social classes, unassimilable minorities, spoiled rentiers, and rationalist thinkers."
 Roger Griffin identifies the core of fascism as being palingenetic ultranationalism.